harryjwang/Structured-LED-Toggle/README.md

 # Structured-LED-Toggle
-Expanded LED control by introducing structured assembly with loops, GPIO offsets, and better timing separation.
+A step into more structured assembly programming:

+Organized GPIO addressing with offsets.

+Multi-LED control using loop counters.

+Clean separation of control vs. timing.

+Built and tested with Keil µVision.